Everything You Never Knew About Your Pelvis

 Did you know there is more than one Pelvic Floor Muscle?

 Some of these muscles work to constrict (close) the urethra (pee hole), some to constrict (close) the poop hole (anus), some pull the tailbone toward your pubic bone, and others scoop and lift the whole shebang of pelvic floor, like tightening up a trampoline or a hammock.
-This blog post goes over their function in depth (link to me explaining PFM various roles)
+If you didn't check out that last link, here it is again, if you're interested in seeing this.
+It's worth it, I promise!!

-And these muscles work together to control 2-3 very delicate openings, as well as affect our overall digestion, stress and athletic prowess.
+And all of these individual and unique muscles work together to control 2-3 very delicate openings, as well as affect our overall digestion, stress and athletic prowess?!?!
+It's amazing it ever works in the first place, folks!
+Thus it shouldn't be surprising, that these small, but vital, pelvic muscles have the potential to wreak such havoc!!

 Changes in how the pelvic muscles function can lead to pee, poop and seggsy time problems!